YBRua/SrcMarker/README.md

     --model_arch=gru \
     --shared_encoder \
     --write_output

-# controls whether to write results to ./results directory
+# --write_output controls whether to write results to ./results directory
 # the results could be used in null-hypothesis test

 # run random variable substitution attack with 25% proportion